volod-k/agentic-ai-soc-knowledge-base/research/how-to-evaluate-vendors/best-ai-soc-providers-2026.md

 ## 1. UnderDefense: Best for Vendor-Agnostic AI SOC with Transparent Pricing
 #### 📋 Overview
 UnderDefense occupies a unique position in the AI SOC market by solving a problem every other vendor sidesteps: verifying alerts directly with end-users.
-While competitors escalate ambiguous alerts back to the customer’s security team, or worse, auto-close them, [UnderDefense](https://underdefense.com/platform/) AI SOC contacts affected users directly through Slack, Microsoft Teams, email, and SMS to confirm or deny suspicious activity.
+While competitors escalate ambiguous alerts back to the customer’s security team, or worse, auto-close them, [UnderDefense](https://underdefense.com/platform/) Agentic AI SOC contacts affected users directly through Slack, Microsoft Teams, email, and SMS to confirm or deny suspicious activity.
 This “ChatOps” approach resolves the alerts that would otherwise remain unanswerable.
 No other provider in this list offers it.

 #### 🛠️ Core Services
-- 24/7 AI-powered managed detection and response with dedicated analyst teams (Tier 3–4)
+- 24/7 Agentic AI SOC that works on top of your existing stack, with a dedicated 24/7 IR team (Tier 3–4) on standby for urgent escalations

 - ChatOps-driven user verification and remediation via Slack, Teams, email, and SMS